actsl/kiss_sdl/README.md

 The common way in Windows is to copy all the dll-s from the proper bin directories (or library directories when using Visual Studio) of SDL, SDL_image and SDL_ttf, to your project's directory, this is how SDL programs are usually distributed.
+Or to add all these bin directories to Path (in user variables).
 Or copy them to the Windows system directory, but then they may have to be replaced when using different versions of SDL2.

 The kiss_makefile compiles the examples that show all the widgets in the toolkit.
 The kiss_makefile was made for Linux, to use it in